-Course Code Title

-Environment, Society and 4

-Sustainability

-Environment, Science and 4

-Sustainability

-Environmental Application 3

-Three additional courses that

-count toward the major from

-two different divisions (natural

-sciences, social sciences,

-humanities, and visual and

-performing arts).
-At least one

-of these must be an

-environmental sustainability

-course.

-Environment, Society and Sustainability Environment, Science and Sustainability Environmental Application Three additional courses that count toward the major from two different divisions (natural sciences, social sciences, humanities, and visual and performing arts).
-At least one of these must be an environmental sustainability
+Course Cod eTitle Credit Hours ENSU 141 Environment, Society and Sustainability 4 ENSU 151 Environment, Science and Sustainability 4 ENSU 353 Environmental Application Three additional courses that count toward the major from two different divisions (natural sciences, social sciences, humanities, and visual and performing arts).
+At least one 3 of these must be an environmental sustainability course.